What are EPO Operations?

 EPO (Emergency Power Off): this feature on UPS systems can cause many problems to the smooth running of the power protection installation.

-The primary reason for having this feature is to enable the UPS system to be ‘made safe’ in the event of an emergency.
+Primarily, the feature enables the UPS system to be ‘made safe’ in the event of an emergency.
 Operation of the Emergency Power Off will, with most uninterruptible power supplies, stop the inverter and rectifier (charger) and disconnect the battery.
 Due to the economics of size and cost, in a number of cases operation of the EPO circuit may just stop the inverter.

-In effect, your uninterruptible power supplies suddenly are no longer uninterruptible once the EPO has been activated.
+In effect, your UPS suddenly are no longer uninterruptible once the EPO has been activated.

 When the service engineer is called to site, they are looking for a failure within the UPS system, not normally the external circuits, and re-establishing power to the load can take longer than expected.